We sort your Self Assessment for you. £169, all in.

 Are you a full-time freelance artist?

-• You will not need to de-register as self-employed (if you’ve previously registered for Self Assessment)
+• You don’t need to de-register as self-employed (if you’ve previously registered for Self Assessment)

 • You will need to meet the following conditions: